-NOTE: Do not allow pulley/spring to unwind.
-Enlist aid of a helper if necessary.
+- NOTE: Do not allow pulley/spring to unwind.
+Enlist aid of a helper if necessary. - NOTE: Tie a double, left-hand knot in one end of new rope before starting this procedure.

 Rope can be replaced without complete starter disassembly.